 2. The idea of the Tell Me A Story block is that you are telling stories with your fabric selections.
 It’s silly fun.
+You can watch my “Anatomy of a Tell Me A Story Block” video that I made to illustrate this point, or look at these examples.
 Here’s an example:

 This snowman just visited the candy shop for peppermints.
 He’s hiding them behind his back and is running to share them with his sweetheart before he melts!
 I would love it if you would share pictures of your blocks and tell their stories on Instagram using the hashtag #tellmeastoryblockswap.
 If you do not use IG, that’s ok too.
 It is not required, but it might be fun to share your stories with your partners when you send your blocks.

-This swap has three different groups: Christmas (red/green), Pink Christmas and Winter.
+This swap has four different groups: Christmas (red/green), Pink Christmas, Winter, and Hanukkah.
 The rules are different for each.

 ***Christmas Swap: Both the borders and the fussy cuts should be traditional red, green, white, silver and gold Christmas colors.
 Touches of other colors are permitted but they should read as traditional color schemes overall. (example with the snowman above)